regman01/regman01/README.md

-- 👋 Hi, I’m @Reg
+- 👋 Hi, I’m Reg,
-- 👀 I’m interested in improving
+- I’m interested in improving
-- 🌱 I’m currently learning a lot
+- I’m currently learning a lot
-- 💞️ I’m looking to collaborate on anything
+- I’m looking to collaborate on anything, but nothing bad!

 <!---